Functional Testing vs Integration Testing: A Detailed Guide on the Differences

 Challenges of Functional Testing vs Integration Testing

-The entire software testing process involves several steps, from requirement gathering to designing and executing test cases that analyze the entire application for defects.
+The entire software application testing process involves several steps, from requirement gathering to designing and executing test cases that analyze the entire application for defects.
 In the process, there are many unforeseen challenges that may arise too.
 To avoid irreversible consequences, let’s have a look at the risks you may face while performing functional and integration tests:

 Challenges of Functional Testing